-- Transport: possible contribution towards providing additional car parking to relieve parking pressure in the town centre and upgrading the existing access road serving the site. - Education: contributions towards increasing secondary school capacity will be required at the approved Council rate. - Open space, landscaping and play facilities: Provision of appropriate landscaping, open space and play facilities will be required together with details of their long term management.
+- Transport: Possible contribution towards upgrading the existing access road serving the site and junction improvements. - Education: Contribution towards increasing secondary school capacity will be will be required at the approved Council rate. - Landscape: The developer will be expected to provide an adequate woodland / hedgerow 'buffer' towards The Hirsel Country Park. - Open space, landscaping and play facilities: Provision of appropriate landscaping, open space and play facilities will be required together with details of their long term management. - Waste water treatment: a contribution may be required towards connections to the treatment system.